Garrett Cooper Player Props: Marlins vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA among all MLB pitching staffs (6.63).
+- The Athletics have the last-ranked team ERA across all league pitching staffs (6.70).

-- Athletics pitchers combine to surrender 99 total home runs at a rate of 1.7 per game (most in baseball).
+- Athletics pitchers combine to surrender the most home runs in baseball (100 total, 1.7 per game).

-- Fujinami gets the start for the Athletics, his fifth of the season.
-He is 2-5 with a 12.00 ERA and 31 strikeouts in 30 2/3 innings pitched.
+- The Athletics are sending Blackburn (0-0) out to make his second start of the season.

-- His last appearance came out of the bullpen on Wednesday when the righty threw a scoreless third of an inning against the Atlanta Braves without allowing a hit.
+- In his last time out on Tuesday, the right-hander threw four innings against the Atlanta Braves, giving up one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.